branceveljanoski/image-filter/README.md

 # Image filter

-Image filter is web application where you can upload and filter and resize your image with several different filters.<br>
+Image filter is web application where you can upload and filter and resize your image with several different filters, then download filtered image.<br>
 This application includes filters: <br>
 - brightness: Adjusts the brightness of the image.
 0% will make the image completely black.
 100% is default and represents the original image.Values over 100% will provide brighter results.
 - blur: Applies a blur effect to the image.
 You can enter the ammount of blur from 1 to 10.
 A larger value will create more blur.